rainlanguage/docs.rainlang.xyz/docs/raindex/10-reading-stack-elements.md

 ```

 ### Evaluation Order
-- Within the OrderBook smart contract primary `calculate-io` source is evaluated first, with nested calls made to utility sources if any, followed by the evaluation of the `handle-io` source.
+- Within the OrderBook smart contract, primary `calculate-io` source is evaluated first, with nested calls made to utility sources if any, followed by the evaluation of the `handle-io` source.
-- Note that the current version of the raindex app does not evaluate the handle-io source, debug trace for which isn't available unlike the `calculate-io` source which has the complete debug stack trace.
+- Note that the current version of the Raindex app does not evaluate the handle-io source, debug trace for which isn't available unlike the `calculate-io` source which has the complete debug stack trace.

 ## Debugging Tools

 ### Raindex Debug Tab
-- Real-time stack inspection is available in the `Debug` section within the raindex editor for `calculate-io` source and calls made to the nested sources.
+- Real-time stack inspection is available in the `Debug` section within the Raindex editor for `calculate-io` source and calls made to the nested sources.

 <img src="/img/raindex/raindex_debug_tab.png" />